marklogic-community/corb2/METRICS.md

     * Default format for metrics document is XML.
     * METRICS-DB-NAME is the only required option for the document to be saved to the database.
 If this option is not specified the document will not be saved to the Database.
 * **Setting the METRICS-DB-NAME option also log it to the server log?**
-    * No. METRICS-TO-ERROR-LOG option needs to be selected for CoRB to log to server log.
+    * No, METRICS-TO-ERROR-LOG option needs to be selected for CoRB to log to server log.
 * **How can I save metrics document in JSON format?**
-   * METRICS-PROCESS-MODULE option can be used to save metrics document in JSON format
+   * METRICS-PROCESS-MODULE option can be used to save metrics document in JSON format.
    * When METRICS-PROCESS-MODULE option is set to an xquery or javascript module, that module is executed after the CoRB job completes to save the metrics document.
    * CoRB2 distribution comes with two sample modules that can be found in the resources folder.
     + [save-metric-to-db.xqy](corb2/src/main/resources/save-metric-to-db.xqy)